gridap/GridapROMs.jl/docs/src/index.md

-# ROManifolds.jl
+# GridapROMs.jl

-Welcome to the documentation for ROManifolds.
+Welcome to the documentation for GridapROMs.

 !!! note